liambsulliva/kingdra-teambuilder/README.md

 - ❌ Multiple Team Support
 - ❌ Search fetches from Backend
 - ❌ Custom Sign-in Page
-- ❌ Prefetch Pokemon Info preclick
+- ❌ Prefetch Pokemon Info Preclick (current implementation has performance issues)

 ## 🪲 Known Bugs

-- ⚠️ Blissey's HP extends beyond its container
+- ⚠️ Blissey's HP extends beyond its container.
+- ⚠️ Pokémon of any level can learn any moves in its learnset.
-- ⚠️ Importing from Showdown fails when nicknames are specified
+- ⚠️ Importing from Showdown fails when nicknames are specified.
-- ⚠️ Exports to Showdown may be malformed in cases where EVs are not specified
+- ⚠️ Exports to Showdown may be malformed in cases where EVs are not specified.
-- ⚠️ Attacks with dashes (-) are replaced with spaces.
+- ⚠️ Attacks with dashes (-) are indistinguishable from ones with spaces.
 This is an API limitation.
 - ⚠️ In certain scenarios, the API may be called more than needed after all pokemon are fetched from infinite scrolling.

 ## ⚙️ Stack